fsi-open/admin-bundle/UPGRADE-3.0.md

 ## Do not use routes deprecated back in version 1.1

 Refer to [1.1 changelog](CHANGELOG-1.1.md) for information on which routes have been removed.

+## Upgrade to PHP 7.1 or higher

+In order to use this bundle, you will need PHP 7.1 or higher.